 Milk for cheese production comes from twenty-one family farms in Vermont, New Hampshire, New York and Quebec.
 Each farm has an average herd size of approximately 150 goats.
 Vermont Creamery makes a variety of fresh and young style cheeses and cultured dairy products, many of which are based on French recipes.
 They also make an outstanding cultured butter.
 Cheeses are made from either goat's or cow's milk.

-Torus is the product of a collaboration between Vermont Butter & Cheese, where the cheeses are made and initially matured, and Murray’s Cheese in New York where the affinage (maturation) is completed.
+Torus is the product of collaboration between Vermont Creamery, where the cheese is made and initially matured, and Murray’s Cheese in New York, where affinage (maturation) is completed.

-The combination of the geotrichum mold on the rind and the donut-like shape of the cheese, mean that the center of the cheese matures in a slightly different way to a regular wheel of disc shaped cheese.
-In terms of flavor, this results in the Torus having a slightly more luscious, mushroomy buttery and earthy flavor with a hint of minerality on the finish.
+The combination of Geotrichum mold on the rind and the donut-like shape means that the center of Torus matures differently to a regular disc-shaped cheese.
+In terms of flavor, this results in Torus having a slightly more luscious mushroomy, buttery, and earthy flavor, with a mineral-y hint on the finish.

-Good wine pairings include sparkling wine or Champagne or a crisp Chenin Blanc.
+Good wine pairings include sparkling wine, a fine Champagne, or a crisp Chenin Blanc.